2025 North Carolina Tar Heels women's soccer team

+The Tar Heels finished the season 13–6–2 overall and 6–4–0 in ACC play to finish in seventh place.
+They finished one place out of qualifying for the ACC Tournament.
+It was only the second time in their history that they did not qualify for the tournament.
+The Tar Heels received an at-large bid to the 2025 NCAA Division I women's soccer tournament, where they were an un-seeded team in the Vanderbilt Bracket.
+They avenged a season opening loss to third-seed and 14th ranked in the first round.
+They advanced over sixth seed and 18th ranked in a penalty shoot-out in the second round.
+They fell to second seed and 5th ranked in another penalty shoot-out in the Round of 16 to end their season.

 Previous season

 The Tar Heels finished the regular season 14–4–0 and 7–3–0 in ACC play to finish in fourth place.
-As the fourth seed in the ACC Tournament, they hosted fifth seed and twevlth ranked Virginia Tech in the First Round and defeated them 2–0.
-They faced-off against rival Duke for the third time in the season, and got their first win 2–1 to make the Finals.
-The Final was a regular season rematch between the Tar Heels and Florida State.
+As the fourth seed in the ACC Tournament, they hosted fifth seed and twelfth ranked Virginia Tech in the first round and defeated them 2–0.
+They faced-off against rival Duke for the third time in the season, and got their first win 2–1 to make the finals.
+The final was a regular season rematch between the Tar Heels and Florida State.
 The Tar Heels again lost, this time 3–2, to finish as runners up.
-The Tar Heels received an at-large bid to the 2024 NCAA Division I women's soccer tournament where they were the second-seed in the Florida State bracket.
-They defeated in the First Round, in the Second Round, and sixth-seed in the Round of 16.
-Upsets elsewhere in the bracket saw the Tar Heels host in the Quarterfinals.
+The Tar Heels received an at-large bid to the 2024 NCAA Division I women's soccer tournament, where they were the second-seed in the Florida State bracket.
+They defeated in the first round, in the second round, and sixth-seed in the Round of 16.
+Upsets elsewhere in the bracket saw the Tar Heels host in the quarterfinals.
 The Tar Heels won 2–1 in overtime to advance to the College Cup.
-Their semifinal match-up was a fourth meeting on the season with Duke.
-The Tar Heels won this one 3–0, making the record on the season 2–2, with Duke winning both regular season matches, and the Tar Heels winning both postseason matches.
+Their semifinal match-up was a fourth meeting in the season with Duke.
+The Tar Heels won this one 3–0, making the record in the season 2–2, with Duke winning both regular season matches, and the Tar Heels winning both postseason matches.
 They faced off against Wake Forest in the final, and defeated them 1–0 to win their twenty-second national title and first in twelve years.
 The Tar Heels' final record was 22–5–0.